bycoffe/campfin-linker/README.md

 This second linkage shares the *individuals* table with the first linkage, so some individuals from the 2014 cycle may now be linked to the dataset you just imported.

-Note that rather than creating a new table, you could also just append new records to the same *individual_contributions* table you used for the example linkage and rerun the linkage, as long as you don't delete the existing data in the *canonical_id* field.
+Note that rather than creating a new table, you could also just append new records to the same *individual_contributions_2014* table you used for the example linkage and rerun the linkage, as long as you don't delete the existing data in the *canonical_id* field.

 ## Methodology